DIMINISHED VALUE OF OREGON™

 ✔ Includes Detailed Instructions, and demand letter referencing ORS.
 20.080.

-For over 13 years, I have personally crafted thousands of appraisal narratives for diminished value claims in Oregon and Washington.
-My approach has evolved through dedicated efforts, using precise language to ensure consistent and reliable results.
+For over 14 years, we have crafted thousands of appraisal narratives for diminished value claims in Oregon.
+We specialize in Diminished Value in Oregon, not the other 49 states.
+Our approach has evolved through dedicated efforts, using precise language to ensure consistent and reliable results.
 This journey has involved investing substantial resources, collaborating with local legal experts, mathematicians, and auto dealerships.
 Together, we’ve honed an appraisal method that accurately reflects the market dynamics for private vehicle sales.

 A common critique I’ve observed regarding diminished value appraisers is the perception of reliance on generic, computer-generated templates.
 However, a top-tier appraiser should employ such templates to minimize errors and maintain consistency in appraisals.
 Without this level of standardization, the risk of inaccuracies and variable outcomes increases significantly.

-My experience includes handling complex cases involving high-value vehicles and RVs, where the appraisal fee can reach up to $2,000.
-This is particularly true for claims surpassing $20,000, though most claims typically fall below $10,000.
+My experience includes handling complex cases involving high-value exotic vehicles and Motor Coach RVs, where the diminished value can be over $100,000.
+Though the majority of claims we work typically fall below $10,000.
 This brings us to the relevance of Oregon Revised Statute (ORS) 20.080 in managing smaller claims against insurance companies.

 Established in 1943, ORS 20.080 was a visionary move to counter the imbalance claimants faced against insurance companies in small claims court.
 Previously, insurance companies often overpowered claimants by deploying quasi-legal representatives, coercing them into minimal settlements.
 ORS 20.080 revolutionized this by enabling claimants to engage attorneys and recoup not just the settlement amount but also legal fees, provided the settlement exceeds the insurance company’s last offer by at least a cent.
 This law incentivizes insurance companies to seek more expedient settlements, often resulting in a $3,000 to $4,000 boost for the claimant.

 The majority of these diminished value claims are under $10,000.
-In turn, I’ve developed a strong appraisal that I can provide for only $299 that has consistently resulted in positive results for our clients.
+In turn, I’ve developed a strong appraisal that I can provide that has consistently resulted in positive results for our clients.

-6. Your Repair Estimate is reviewed and annotated to show any structural or frame labor.
+- Your Repair Estimate is reviewed and annotated to show any structural or frame labor, and a unique summary is provided in the appraisal.

 Full Transparency

 At our firm, we prioritize clear and honest communication with our clients.
 It’s crucial to understand that while we specialize in auto appraisals, we are not legal professionals.
-Ken Nix, as an Oregon Certified Auto Appraiser, focuses solely on providing top-notch appraisal services and cannot offer legal advice.
+We focus solely on providing top-notch, credible appraisals and cannot offer legal advice.

 In the journey of advancing your diminished value claim, there might be situations where the expertise of an attorney becomes necessary.
 Although we are committed to guiding and supporting you through the appraisal process, our role does not extend to legal counsel.
 We advise our clients to consider seeking legal assistance when their claims require a level of advocacy or advice beyond our scope.